-2.2.3 CLAUSE 10: REPEAL OF SUBSECTION 7(E) CONCERNING HONEST INDUSTRIAL OR COMMERCIAL USAGE IN CANADA
+2.2.3 CLAUSE 10: REPEAL OF PARAGRAPH 7(E) CONCERNING HONEST INDUSTRIAL OR COMMERCIAL USAGE IN CANADA

-Clause 7 of Bill C-56 repeals paragraph 7(e) of the Trade-marks Act.
+Clause 7 of Bill C-8 repeals paragraph 7(e) of the Trade-marks Act.
 This provision, which appears in the part of the Act relating to unfair competition and prohibited marks, provides that no person shall "do any other act or adopt any other business practice contrary to honest industrial or commercial usage in Canada."
-In 1976, the Supreme Court of Canada held, in MacDonald v.
-Vapor Canada Ltd.,26 that paragraph 7(e) was unconstitutional because it concerned contractual practices, which fall under the power in relation to property and civil rights assigned to the provinces in subsection 92(13) of the Constitution Act, 1867.
+In 1976, the Supreme Court of Canada held, in MacDonald et al. v.
+Vapor Canada Ltd., 41 that paragraph 7(e) was unconstitutional because it concerned contractual practices, which fall under the power in relation to property and civil rights assigned to the provinces in subsection 92(13) of the Constitution Act, 1867.

 In 2005, in Kirkbi AG v.
-Ritvik Holdings Inc.,27 the Supreme Court had to rule on the constitutionality of paragraph 7(b) of the Trade-marks Act and concluded that it "is sufficiently integrated into the federal scheme and, in this respect, is significantly different from s.
-7(e)" and therefore lies within the federal government's legislative competence.28 In its ruling, the Court also reaffirmed its position in MacDonald v.
-Vapor Canada Ltd. in which it struck down paragraph 7(e) "on the ground that it was unrelated to trade or to trade-marks, or other forms of intellectual property subject to federal legislative authority."29
+Ritvik Holdings Inc., 42 the Supreme Court had to rule on the constitutionality of paragraph 7(b) of the Trade-marks Act and concluded that it "is sufficiently integrated into the federal scheme and, in this respect, is significantly different from s.
+7(e)" and therefore lies within the federal government's legislative competence.
+43 In its ruling, the Court also reaffirmed its position in MacDonald et al. v.
+Vapor Canada Ltd. in which it struck down paragraph 7(e) "on the ground that it was unrelated to trade or to trade-marks, or other forms of intellectual property subject to federal legislative authority."

-2.2.4 CLAUSE 15: NEW SECTION 12 CONCERNING WHEN TRADEMARKS ARE REGISTRABLE
+2.2.4 CLAUSE 15: NEW SECTION 12 CONCERNING WHEN TRADE-MARKS ARE REGISTRABLE

-Clause 15 of Bill C-56 amends section 12 of the Trade-marks Act, which concerns when trademarks are registrable.
-Current subsection 12(2) of the Trade-marks Act is replaced by new subsection 12(2), which provides:
+Clause 15 of Bill C-8 amends section 12 of the Trade-marks Act, which concerns when trade-marks are registrable.
+45 Current subsection 12(2) of the Trade-marks Act is replaced by new subsection 12(2), which provides: